Chaitalykundu/Web-Development/01-HTML/1-Basics/12-File-Paths/theory.md

 # Relative File Paths

-- A relative file path points to a file relative to the current page.
+- A relative file path refers to the location of a file relative to the current web page’s location.

+&nbsp;

+## Example

-- In the following example, the file path points to a file in the images folder located at the root of the current web.
+In the following example, the file path points to a file in the `images` folder located at the root of the current web.

-- Example

 ```html
 <img src="/images/picture.jpg" alt="Mountain" />